“Hey tester, we are going live with our change by this weekend. Are you ready for completion?” Sounds a lot familiar right?

 - Assert and verify

-- Handling radio buttons
+- Handling radio buttons and checkbox

 - Choosing a dropdown option in two ways